6-May

 - TM rate: 108 kbits/sec

-- only compressed data (for both bolometer and stellar sensor): To Be tested on real and simulated data
+- only compressed data (for both bolometer and stellar sensor): To

 - TC rate: 18 bits every 10 seconds (very slow) Higher rate just